pinecone-io/canopy/docs/library.md

 kb.create_canopy_index()
 ```

-Then, you will be able to mange the index in Pinecone [console](https://app.pinecone.io/).
+Then, you will be able to manage the index in Pinecone [console](https://app.pinecone.io/).

 If you already created a Pinecone index, you can connect it to the knowledge base with the `connect` method: